Opening Day, April 14, 1958

-We stayed at the Statler Hilton (now known as the Capitol Hilton, which turned out to be the same hotel where the Red Sox were staying.
-My bother Hugh and I were running around the lobby hoping to get an autograph or two…and we did get pitchers Tom Brewer and Frank Sullivan.
-And then….and then…whom do we see in the middle of the lobby but Ted Williams.
+Here’s the story from 1958: There we were at the Statler Hilton, which turned out to be the same hotel where the Red Sox were staying.
+Hugh and I were running around the lobby hoping to get an autograph or two…and we did get pitchers Tom Brewer, Frank Sullivan and shortstop Billy Klaus.
+And then….and then…whom do we see in the middle of the lobby but…Ted Williams, the greatest hitter who ever lived.
 He looked like he was eight feet tall.
 Of course, I was only 9 at the time and way less than four feet tall.
 Hugh and I wanted to get a Teddy Ballgame autograph, but he wanted no part of it.
-We wound up chasing him down a hallway where he rushed outside and hopped in a cab.
+That statue of him outside of Gate B at Fenway Park putting a baseball cap on a little kid was someone’s dream, but I’m sure it never actually happened.
+We wound up chasing Ted down that hallway where he rushed outside and hopped in a cab.